+LSTM uses the concept of gates for its units, each computing a value between 0 and 1 based on their input.
+In addition to a feedback loop to store the information, each neuron in LSTM (also called a memory cell) has a multiplicative forget gate, read gate, and write gate.
+These gates are introduced to control the access to memory cells and to prevent them from perturbation by irrelevant inputs.
+When the forget gate is active, the neuron writes its data into itself.
+When the forget gate is turned off by sending a 0, the neuron forgets its last content.
 When the write gate is set to 1, other connected neurons can write to that neuron.
 If the read gate is set to 1, the connected neurons can read the content of the neuron.
-Figure 18 depicts this structure.
+Figure 20 depicts this structure.
 An important difference of LSTMs compared to RNNs is that LSTM units utilize forget gates to actively control the cell states and ensure they do not degrade.
-The gates can use sigmoid or tanh as their activation function.
+The gates can use sigmoid or tanh() as their activation function.
 In fact, these activation functions cause the problem of vanishing gradient during backpropagation in the training phase of other models using them.
 By learning what data to remember in LSTMs, stored computations in the memory cells are not distorted over time.
 BPTT is a common method for training the network to minimize the error.
-The architectural difference of RNN and LSTM can be depicted in Figure 18.
+The architectural difference of RNN and LSTM can be depicted in Figure 21.

 The application of LSTM for intrusion detection is proposed by Ralf C. Staudemeyer [34], where they model the KDD Cup 99 challenge dataset as time series data to train a LSTM network in a supervised manner; outperforming all other algorithms [32] used in the challenge.
 They also found that because LSTM can look back in time and correlate with past information they excel when training to identify high frequency attacks (e.g., DoS attacks and network probes) as these traffics generate a high volume of successive connections.
 Another study that supports and outperform the above is this of Jihyun Kim et al [20] that also trained upon the KDD Cup 1999 dataset but improve its model performance by fine-tuning its hyperparameters (e.g., learning rate, number of hidden layers etc.).
-A different application of the LSTM using the RMSprop optimizer trained the model on the more modern CIDDS-001 dataset and achieved reasonable results performing better than traditional support vector machine (SVM), multilayer perceptron (MLP), and Naïve Bayes techniques for a multiclassification problem [2].
+A different application of the LSTM using the RMSprop optimizer trained the model on the more modern CIDDS-001 dataset and achieved reasonable results performing better than traditional support vector machine (SVM), multilayer perceptron (MLP), and Naïve Bayes techniques for a multi-classification problem [2].
 Finally, LSTM have also been proved to be highly effective when employed in an unsupervised manner with the authors of this study [14] combining it with Support Vector Data Description (SVDD) and One Class Support Vector Machines (OC-SVM) algorithms obtaining great results against conventional methods over real and simulated datasets.